kshern/image-tools-mcp/README.md

 5. Ask Claude to compress an image: "Can you compress this image: https://example.com/image.jpg"
 6. Ask Claude to compress a local image: "Can you compress this image: D:/path/to/image.png"
 7. Ask Claude to compress a local image folder: "Can you compress this folder: D:/imageFolder"
+8. Ask Claude to fetch image links from Figma API: "Can you fetch image links from Figma API: https://www.figma.com/file/XXXXXXX"

 #### Using with MCP Client Library